PunksB1602/BrainLat_dataset/README.md

 ---

 ### Demographics by Diagnosis
+> Demographic statistics are reported from the full CSV metadata and may include subjects not available in the PD+CN Synapse subset.

 | Group | N | Age (Mean ± SD) | Male % | Female % |
 |-------|---|-----------------|---------|----------|